Engineering

 What This Handles That Cron + Playwright Doesn't

-Anti-bot detection.
-Sites that block headless browsers work with TinyFish's stealth layer — no managing puppeteer-extra plugins or proxy rotation per site.
+Sites with strict automation requirements.
+Sites with strict automation requirements work with TinyFish's infrastructure-level handling — no managing puppeteer-extra plugins or proxy rotation per site.

 Layout changes.
 When a competitor redesigns their pricing page and your CSS selectors break, the agent reads the page and finds the price regardless of class names.
 No code update needed.